KILTprotocol/kilt-workshop-101/08-verification-right.md

 node nonce.js
 ```

-You should see in your logs the UUID encoded as an HEX string, that will be used as a nonce; it should look like something like this: `0x942ab89b01671faeec84a76f4a8eae9b57ec12bf06157f8a87315cd29a5e0d25`.
+You should see in your logs the resulting HEX string that will be used as a nonce; it should look something like this: `0x942ab89b01671faeec84a76f4a8eae9b57ec12bf06157f8a87315cd29a5e0d25`.

 Copy it, you'll need it in the next step.